An introduction to the MBTI Myers Briggs Type Indicator ® & Myers Briggs Personality Types

 Those whose preference is for Feeling Judgment make their decisions in a somewhat global, visceral, harmony and value-oriented way, paying particular attention to the impact of decisions and actions on other people.

 One of the practical applications of the MBTI and understanding these preferences is in supporting better Teamwork.
-Differences in these mental preferences lead to quite different value structures and communication styles, which can hamper mutual understanding and cooperation.
+Differences in these two kinds of mental preferences lead to quite different value structures and communication styles, which can hamper mutual understanding and cooperation.

 For example, people who share Sensing and Thinking preferences find they are naturally on the same wavelength; they easily understand one another, making good teammates and partners.
 Likewise, people who share Intuition and Feeling have a similar kinship among them.
 However, in the “real” world, it is more likely that you’ll find a mixed bag of people, a variety of types, in the same work group.
 While this diversity can be a useful strength, contributing to greater depth and breadth of team competence, there will be natural communication barriers within the team due to their natural mental language differences.

 Such differences can be overcome, and the communication gap bridged, with mutual respect and practice learning to “talk” and “think” in a second or third language.
-A MBTI workshop can be seen as an introduction to learning the language, habits and culture of other types.
+Understanding the MBTI model of personality type is an introduction to learning the language, habits and culture of personality types other than your own.

 2 Kinds of Personality Mental Orientations